 Either/both Performance and/or Projects in Composition (see below)

 Years 2 and 3

-In Years 2 and 3 you develop knowledge and skills in your chosen topic areas, supported by two core modules, Styles and Ideas, and Content and Context.
-Topic areas include: Performance, Composition, Sound Arts, Composition for Film and Media, Education, Health and Wellbeing, Musicology, Analysis, and Interdisciplinary Study.
-Modules in Year 3 involve project work, allowing you to pursue projects of interest to you through supervised independent study.
+In Years 2 and 3 you develop knowledge and skills in your chosen topic areas, supported by three core modules, Creative Industry Skills, Styles and Ideas, and Content and Context.

 Styles and Ideas

 This module allows you to familiarise yourself with fundamental concepts and approaches to music history and repertoire.
 You study set works through a variety of analytical approaches, including cultural, structural, harmonic and philosophical.
 These works come from a range of styles and genres, and typically include: music regarded as part of a stylistic ‘canon’ (the concept of which is challenged)..
 You will develop your aural analysis skills through close listening as well as your historical, critical, analytical and stylistic awareness.

 This module aims to broaden and deepen your understanding of music, building on work in Styles and Ideas.
 You will examine specific musical works from a range of styles and genres, concentrating particularly on those works regarded as outside of any kind of ‘canon’ of musical works.
 You will study the musical works in depth, along with the cultures that produced them and some of their philosophical and psychological implications..
 The approach to music in this module will enable you to understand and use techniques and perspectives developed in the New Musicology era..
 You will further develop your aural analysis skills through close listening as well as your historical, critical, analytical and stylistic awareness.